MARKETING

 Creative Commons

-Creative Commons is that classification.
+Creative Commons is a classification that voluntarily puts certain work or portions of work int other public domain.
 It’s actually the name of a non-profit organization whose mission is to grow the number of creative works available for others to use and share legally.
 It has created several Creative Commons licenses, all of which are available for the public to claim for free.

 Each of these licenses allows creators to specify which rights to their work they hold or waive.